-Surprising Ways TEFLON™ Can Streamline and Optimize your Process
+Surprising Ways PTFE Can Streamline and Optimize your Process

-Although TEFLON™ itself has been famous for over sixty years when most people hear the name, they still think of one very specific application: its use as a non-stick coating on pans and other types of kitchen materials.
-A lot of people don’t realize that TEFLON™ actually brings with it a number of major advantages to production and processing lines that are certainly worth a closer look.
+Polytetrafluoroethylene or PTFE was first invented in 1938 Chemours Jackson Laboratory in New Jersey.
+Over 80 years later when most people think of PTFE, they still think of one very specific application: its use as a non-stick coating on pans and other types of kitchen materials.
+A lot of people don’t realize that PTFE actually brings with them a number of major advantages to production and processing lines that are certainly worth a closer look.

-Using TEFLON™ for Process Improvement: Breaking Things Down
+Using PTFE Materials for Process Improvement: Breaking Things Down

-TEFLON™ is actually known for its superior dielectric properties when compared to other materials – making it ideal for use as an insulator in certain types of cables and connector assemblies.
+PTFE fluoropolymers are known for their superior dielectric properties when compared to other materials – making it ideal for use as an insulator in certain types of cables and connector assemblies.
 It’s also commonly used as a material used to construct printed circuit boards when the boards themselves are used at or near microwave frequencies.
-For this reason, people are surrounded by TEFLON™ every day without ever realizing it.
+For this reason, people are surrounded by PTFE fluoropolymers every day without ever realizing it.

-All told, it’s important to remember that TEFLON™ is used in a wide range of different environments beyond the kitchen, even if that is the application that it is commonly most famous for.
-TEFLON™ has been used to support and empower manufacturing companies for many years and will continue to be the material of choice to improve several processes and reduce operating costs for the foreseeable future.
+All told, it’s important to remember that PTFE fluoropolymers are used in a wide range of different environments beyond the kitchen, even if that is the application that it is commonly most famous for.
+PTFE products have been used to support and empower manufacturing companies for many years and will continue to be the material of choice to improve several processes and reduce operating costs for the foreseeable future.

-If you’d like to find out more information about the major advantages of using TEFLON™ to improve your process, or if you have any additional question that you would like to discuss in a bit more detail, please don’t delay – contact us today.
+If you’d like to find out more information about the major advantages of using PTFE materials to improve your process, or if you have any additional questions that you would like to discuss in a bit more detail, please don’t delay – contact us today.